Utsav2101/Task_1_2-/README.md

 # Tasks
-Will perform task as given in the courde
+Will perform task as given in the course